 The long-term expected rate of return remained unchanged from the prior year at 4.25%.
 The long-term expected rate of return is determined by adding expected inflation to expected long-term real returns and reflecting expected volatility and correlation.
-The expected inflation rate increased from 2.20% as of December 31, 2020 to 2.30% as of December 31, 2021.
+The expected inflation rate remained unchanged from the prior year at 2.30%.

-- F. Other Postemployment Benefits (Continued) - 2.
+- G. Other Postemployment Benefits (Continued) - 2.
 Local Retiree Life Insurance Fund (Continued)